The Classical and Byzantine Greek Summer School

 The Birmingham Classical and Byzantine Greek Summer School, hosted by the Department of Classics, Ancient History and Archaeology and the Centre for Byzantine, Ottoman and Modern Greek Studies offers participants the opportunity to study either Classical or Byzantine/Medieval Greek at all levels (beginners, intermediate, advanced).

 The Level 1 course (Weeks 1 and 2) is intended for absolute beginners.
 No previous knowledge of Greek is required.
 The course will start with the Greek alphabet and then focus on basic rules of grammar and syntax as well as basic vocabulary.
 By the end of the course, participants will be able to translate simple Greek texts independently.
+Applicants with some basic background knowledge of Greek may be able to apply for the second week of the course only.
+If so, please state this clearly in your application.
+You may see the content for each week of the beginners’ course here.

 The Level 2 course (Weeks 3 and 4) aims to develop command of Greek at an intermediate level.
 Participants with some prior knowledge of Greek may decide to take the Level 2 course only.
 The Level 2 course will acquaint participants with the full range of the Greek grammar and syntax and also with texts of various genres.
 Provided that there is a sufficient number of participants in Level 2, the course will be taught in two groups: one group dedicated to Classical Greek and one to Byzantine Greek.
 By the end of this course, participants will have good working knowledge of Greek and will be able to translate a relatively complex texts, roughly equivalent to GCSE level.